August 26, 2020

 Microlearning ermöglicht perfekts “Learning on the job”, vorausgesetzt, die Lernkultur lässt das zu.

-3 Tips for a Better Learning Culture for Microlearning
+3 Tips for a better learning culture for microlearning

-With that, we have reached the end of our microlearning mini-series.
+This brings us to the end of our microlearning mini-series.
 Use our tips to master all challenges of microlearning.

 Do you want to offer e-learning as a company or academy?
 Download our guide "Successfully Rolling Out E-Learnings with blink.it" for free.